wacncontent/CustomizeTool/removeCommentOutput2/articles/automation/automation-scheduling-a-runbook.md

 When you disable a schedule, any runbooks linked to it will no longer run on that schedule.
 You can manually disable a schedule or set an expiration time for schedules with a frequency when you create them.
 When the expiration time is reached, the schedule will be disabled.

-### To disable a schedule from the Azure Classic Classic Management Portal
+### To disable a schedule from the Azure Classic Management Portal

-You can disable a schedule in the Azure Classic Classic Management Portal from the Schedule Details page for the schedule.
+You can disable a schedule in the Azure Classic Management Portal from the Schedule Details page for the schedule.

-1. In the Azure Classic Classic Management Portal, select Automation and then then click the name of an automation account.
+1. In the Azure Classic Management Portal, select Automation and then then click the name of an automation account.
 1. Select the Assets tab.
 1. Click the name of a schedule to open its detail page.
 2. Change **Enabled** to **No**.

 ### To disable a schedule with Windows PowerShell

-You can use the [Set-AzureAutomationSchedule](http://msdn.microsoft.com/zh-cn/library/azure/dn690270.aspx) cmdlet to change the properties of an existing schedule for a classic runbook or [Set-AzureRmAutomationSchedule](https://msdn.microsoft.com/zh-cn/library/mt603566.aspx) cmdlet for runbooks in the Azure portal.
+You can use the [Set-AzureAutomationSchedule](http://msdn.microsoft.com/zh-cn/library/azure/dn690270.aspx) cmdlet to change the properties of an existing schedule for a runbook.
 To disable the schedule, specify **false** for the **IsEnabled** parameter.

 The following sample commands show how to disable a schedule using the Azure Service Management cmdlet.